Building a Design System for PIA

 05 — design approach

 We didn't set out to redesign the website.
-The visual language mostly worked — the problem was inconsistency, not bad design.
+The visual language mostly worked — it just needed order.
 So we set three rules for ourselves:

 Adopt what works